Lubinsky History, Family Crest & Coats of Arms

 The surname Lubinsky was first found in Prussia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Lubinsky family
+Early History of the Lubinsky family

 This web page shows only a small excerpt of our Lubinsky research.
 Another 131 words (9 lines of text) covering the years 1725 and 1725 are included under the topic Early Lubinsky History in all our PDF Extended History products and printed products wherever possible.